abdulmalik5000/Surah-Al-Fateehah/README.md

-# Surah-Al-Fateehah
+# Al-Fateehah
-coming soon Insha Allah
+This is Al Fateehah